 - Two-year master's programmes: these two-year master's programmes will prepare you for a career as a researcher, for example as a PhD student at a university or as a researcher for an (independent) research institute.

 Depending on the choices you make and the content of your bachelor's programme, after graduating you can examine whether you can be admitted to one of the following master's programmes at Utrecht University.
 You will have to take into account specific admission requirements that vary per programme.
 Sometimes, for example, you will have to take a pre-master's programme first.

-After completing your Bachelor's or Master's studies, you will eventually enter the labour market.
-There you can go in any direction, but most of our students choose one of the following professions or directions:
+After completing your Bachelor's or Master's degree, you will eventually enter the labour market.
+There you can go in any direction.
+Our students choose one of the following professions or directions: